 With the growing trend of online purchasing comes an increase in returned merchandise.
 The National Retail Federation reports that US consumers returned $428 billion of goods in 2020, which equates to a return rate of 10.6 percent.
 And e-commerce returns account for nearly a quarter of that volume.
 If that's not bad enough, those returns also create a giant carbon footprint and cause migraines for all.

-Chances are brands who aren’t set up for an omni-channel model to receive items back to their warehouse and/or retail stores will take a hit.
+Chances are brands who aren’t set up for an omni-channel model to receive items back to their warehouse and/or retail stores will take a hit

 If you think this is circumstantial and/or temporary, think again.
-Amazon Returns are now accepted at all Kohl’s stores -- another smart move on Amazon’s part and an even better move for Kohls who can now leverage Amazon’s consumers to generate in-store traffic.
-It’s not just Amazon who is ahead of the game here, we only have to look at this list of impressive return policies that sometimes include no receipts or offer year-long, no-questions-asked returns.
+Amazon Returns are now accepted at all Kohl’s stores — another smart move on Amazon’s part and an even better move for Kohls who can now leverage Amazon’s consumers to generate in-store traffic.
+But It’s not just Kohls who is ahead of the game here, we only have to look at this list of impressive return policies that sometimes include no receipts or offer year-long, no-questions-asked returns.
 Some think this is a liability, but if you turn this thinking on its head, you’ll realize flexible return policies often can drive more foot traffic and increase purchase opportunities in the future.

 For brands who want to have less inventory go to the off-price discount channel and leverage in-store locations as return and/or distribution centers. omni-channel operations Is the path forward and RFID is a critical starting point on that journey.